 - Food sources of vitamin D3 include oily fish and fish oil, egg yolk, butter, and supplements.
 Plant sources of vitamin D2 include mushrooms exposed to sunlight or UV light, fortified foods, and dietary supplements.
 Formerly it was advised that since vitamin D is a fat-soluble vitamin you should take your D3 with your largest meal of the day.
 However, the VitaminDCouncil.org cites studies that show that absorption is not significantly different whether you take vitamin D with food, in pill form, or a powder.
 The takeaway about diet and vitamin D is that it’s unlikely that you’re consuming adequate vitamin D from diet alone, which is why you need some …

 - Sunlight!
 For lighter skin, 15-30 minutes of mid-day sun daily.
 For darker skin, 30 minutes.
 Your body will not make more D3 than it needs; however, overexposure to the sun holds its own hazards.
 Since in Cuenca we live much closer to the sun, you may need less exposure than what’s recommended for the general public.
 You just never want your skin to burn so ten cuidado.
 And of course, the American Cancer Society advises steering clear from any type of tanning bed.

-- Vitamin D3 supplements are generally manufactured from lanolin in sheep’s wool or from fish oil and are shown to be more effective at raising blood levels, however, vitamin D2, sourced from plants, can certainly help.
+- If you’re a vegan, know that vitamin D3 supplements are generally manufactured from lanolin in sheep’s wool or fish oil and are shown to be more effective at raising blood levels.
+However, vitamin D2, sourced from plants, can certainly help.
 PrecisionNutrition.com reports that daily vitamin D2 supplements are as good for preventing deficiency and protecting vitamin D status as animal-based vitamin D3.

 How to tell if you have enough D?